tlienart/Franklin.jl/README.md

 * [x] (medium) in longer run, would want a repo that just has the conversion scripts etc, and then a website repo that just calls `using JuDoc`.
 This involves some reasoning around the paths.
   - have a script in the folder that sets the variables such as the PATH (also the base-doc-vars as that would make sense?)
 	- ONGOING: cf `~/Desktop/tweb_judoc/` with the script within it.
 It should allow to just do `using JuDoc` set env then `convert_dir()`
+* [x] incorporate `process_if_braces_blocks` in pipeline.
+Think more about pipeline in general (order of operations, what gets escaped, and when, what files are modified (infrastructure files, markdown files etc))

 #### Continuous time modif checking